parrt/cs601/lectures/threads-pp.md

 In order to get atomic floating-point, you have to use unsigned integers and convert from floats to bits. ick.

 `Volatile` variables and atomic variables are different.
 The volatile ones simply guarantee that the value can be properly shared across threads but they do not prevent race conditions during compare and set operations.
-For example, incrementing a volatile from multiple threads can lose a few updates, but that's okay if you don't care.
+For example, incrementing a volatile from multiple threads can lose a few updates in between reads, but that's okay if you don't care.
 If you are creating a pseudo random sequence of numbers, you care about dropping values as it alters the sequence.
-In that case, you need to hold things in and atomic integer.
+In that case, you need to hold things in an atomic integer.

 ## Lock-less data structures

-Java provides a number of lock was data structures that often perform well in the presence of multiple threads accessing them.
+Java provides a number of lockless data structures that often perform well in the presence of multiple threads accessing them.
 E.g., [`ConcurrentHashMap`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentHashMap.html). "*Retrieval operations (including get) generally do not block, so may overlap with update operations (including put and remove).*" Also see [`ConcurrentLinkedQueue`](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentLinkedQueue.html).
 Their designs and implementations were done by experts.
 Such algorithms use lots of tricks such as dividing up data structures into regions and having threads work on different regions.
-According to Goetz, "*The key to creating nonblocking algorithms is figuring out how to limit the scope of atomic changes to a single *variable* while maintaining data consistency*."
+According to Goetz, "*The key to creating nonblocking algorithms is figuring out how to limit the scope of atomic changes to a single variable while maintaining data consistency*."